tsdh/clj-miniconcat/README.md

 we `:reduce1` the range using `*`, the plain clojure multiplication.
 `:reduce1` is `reduce` without start value.
 Again we have to `:swap`, because `:reduce1` wants the reduction function and then the seq, not the other way round.
-Note that we can use plain clojure functions as a kind of `quotation`.
+Note that we can use plain clojure functions like `*` as a kind of quotation.

 Now that version is only about factor 2 slower than the plain clojure version.